shimtom/dotfiles/README_for_mac.md

-# Dotfiles for ubuntu
+# Dotfiles for mac

-Install dotfiles and dependencies for ubuntu.
+Install dotfiles and dependencies for mac.

 ## Feature
+* brew
 * bash
 * fish
 * git